juergenweb/FrontendForms/README.md

 inside the emails because they are locally and therefore not reachable via the internet.
 After you have transferred your site to a live server, the images should be displayed properly inside the emails.

-### Placeholder variables for usage in email templates and email body
+### Placeholder variables for usage in email templates
 Placeholder variables are variables that can be integrated easily in the email templates.
 Their purpose is to add some data to the email templates without using php code.
-They can also be used for the body text of the email (you will find a real world example in the contactform.php inside the examples folder).
+They can also be used for the body text of the email (you will find a real world example in the contactform.php inside the [examples folder](https://github.com/juergenweb/FrontendForms/blob/main/Examples/contactform.php)).
 Each placeholder variable is surrounded by 2 square brackets (fe. [[DATEVALUE]]) and has to be written in uppercase letters.
 This variable will be replaced on the fly by the appropriate value, provided by a php code.